 - Programming languages – C++, Java and Python dominate

 - Indexing/search systems:

-- Hummingbird – major search index update, including complex search and voice search.
+- Hummingbird – major search index algorithm introduced in 2013.

-Google has developed several abstractions which it uses for storing most of its data:
+Google also has developed several abstractions that it uses for storing most of its data: